taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ### Features

 * 9,048,771 rows of source data extracted
-* Grafana dashboards displaying 16 required KPIs
+* Grafana dashboards displaying 16 required KPIs and use cases
-* 28 task DAG using Airflow data pipeline orchestration running in Astronomer production
+* A 28 task DAG using Airflow data pipeline orchestration running in an Astronomer cloud environment
 * Medallion architecture data design patterns
 * Comprehensive architecture diagram
 * Comprehensive data dictionary displaying all data sources and manipulations used